n-greensweig/weekend-salary-calculator/README.md

 ## Built With
 * HTML/CSS - For the front-end design.
 * JavaScript - For client-side scripting.
-* Node.js - For the back-end server.
+* Express and Node.js - For the back-end server.

 ## Contributing
 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.